-Recommendation Description All new fill placement is to be carried out in accordance with AS 3798-2007 'Guidelines on earthworks for commercial and residential developments'.
-Fill should not be placed on the site outside of the lateral extent of new engineered retaining walls.
-The retaining walls should be in place prior to the placement of new fill, with suitable permanent and effective drainage of backfill.
-Sediment and Erosion Control Appropriate design and construction methods shall be required during site works to minimise erosion and provide sediment control.
-Any stockpiled soil will require erosion control measures, such as siltation fencing and barriers, to be designed by others.
+Recommendation Description Sediment and Erosion Control Appropriate design and construction methods shall be required during site works to minimise erosion and provide sediment control.
+In particular, siltation fencing, and barriers will be required and are to be designed by others.
 Stormwater Disposal The effective management of ground and surface water on site may be the most important factor in the long-term performance of built structures, and the stability of the block more generally.
-It is essential that gutters, downpipes, drains, pipes and connections are appropriately sized, functioning effectively, and discharging appropriately via non-erosive discharge.
+It is essential that gutters, downpipes, drains, pipes, and connections are appropriately sized, functioning effectively, and discharging appropriately via non-erosive discharge.
 All stormwater collected from hard surfaces is to be collected and piped directly to the council stormwater network through any storage tanks or on- site detention that may be required by the regulating authorities, and in accordance with all relevant Australian Standards and the detailed stormwater management plan by others.
+Where discharge to council curb and gutter stormwater system, or easement, is not available, on-site stormwater management via non-erosive discharge such and dispersion, or absorption systems may be achievable subject to further testing to establish soil infiltration rates (if necessary), and the detailed stormwater management plan by others.
 Saturation of soils is one of the key triggers for many landslide events and a significant factor in destabilisation of structures over time.
-As such the review and design of stormwater systems must consider climate change and the increased potential for periods of concentrated heavy rainfall.
-Inspections It is essential that the foundation materials of any new footing excavations be inspected and approved by AscentGeo before steel reinforcement and concrete is placed.
-Failure to engage AscentGeo for the required hold point / excavation / or foundation material inspections may negate our ability to provide final geotechnical sign off or certification.
-Conditions Relating to Design and Construction Monitoring To comply with Northern Beaches Council conditions and/or Private Certifier requirements it may be necessary at the following stages for AscentGeo to: Review the geotechnical content of all structural designs prior to the issue of Construction Certificate. • Complete the abovementioned excavation hold point and/or foundation material inspections during construction to ensure
+As such, the review and design of stormwater systems must consider climate change and the increased potential for periods of concentrated heavy rainfall.
+Inspections It is essential that the foundation materials of all footing excavations be visually assessed and approved by AscentGeo before steel reinforcement and concrete is placed.
+Failure to engage AscentGeo for the required hold point/ excavation/ foundation material inspections will negate our ability to provide final geotechnical sign off or certification.
+Conditions Relating to Design and Construction Monitoring To comply with Northern Beaches Council conditions and/or Private Certifier requirements it may be necessary at the following stages for AscentGeo to: Review the geotechnical content of all structural designs prior to the issue of Construction Certificate Complete the abovementioned excavation hold point and/or foundation material inspections during construction to ensure

-Recommendation Description compliance to design with respect to stability and geotechnical design parameters. • By Occupation Certificate stage (project completion), AscentGeo must have inspected and certified excavations/foundation materials.
-A final site inspection may be required before the issue of the Occupation Certificate.
-Further Geotechnical or Hydrological Investigation No further geotechnical or hydrogeological investigations are required, provided that the above recommendations outlined in Table 2 are adhered to.
+Recommendation Description compliance to design with respect to stability and geotechnical design parameters • At Occupation Certificate stage (project completion), AscentGeo must have inspected and certified excavations and foundation materials.
+A final site inspection may be required at this stage.